octobercms/docs/3.x/extend/lists/list-controller.md

 }
 ```

-A special CSS class `nolink` is available to force a row to be unclickable, even if the `recordUrl` or `recordOnClick` options are defined for the List widget.
+A special CSS class `nolink` is available to force a row to be unclickable, even if the `recordUrl` or `recordOnClick` properties are defined for the list widget.
 Returning this class in an event will allow you to make records unclickable - for example, for soft-deleted rows or for informational rows:

 ```php
 public function listInjectRowClass($record, $value)